-Upon our initial inquiry, Information Services stated they relied upon the NIST definition of cloud computing.
-We also found both the NARA Enterprise Cloud Strategy and NARA's draft Standard IT Security Contractual Requirements for Unclassified Information/Information Systems used the NIST definition of cloud computing.
+Upon our initial inquiry, Information Services stated they relied upon the NIST definition of cloud computing.14 We also found both the NARA Enterprise Cloud Strategy and NARA's draft Standard IT Security Contractual Requirements for Unclassified Information/Information Systems used the NIST definition of cloud computing.
 However, NIST's definition of cloud computing is broad.
 According to NIST, its definition characterizes the important aspects of cloud computing and is intended to serve as a means for broad comparisons of cloud services and deployment strategies, and to provide a baseline for discussion from what is cloud computing to how to best use cloud computing.
-We found nothing to demonstrate NARA held the conversations necessary to determine how the agency would build upon NIST's definition and create the level of specificity necessary to achieve a standard application of the NIST definition.
+We found nothing to demonstrate NARA held the conversations necessary to determine how the agency would build upon NIST's definition.
 Further emphasizing the need for standardization, some inventories relied upon additional definitions, such as "provisioned IT services", for reporting purposes.
 These additional terms are listed in Appendix B.